-So, when I heard The Indiana Guitar Show & Music Gear Expo was returning to the Hendricks County 4-H Fairgrounds & Conference Complex would host The Indiana Guitar Show from 11 a.m. to 4 p.m. on Sunday, April 8, I, of course, thought of my dad.
+So, when I heard The Indiana Guitar Show & Music Gear Expo was returning to the Hendricks County 4-H Fairgrounds & Conference Complex in Danville, Indiana, would host The Indiana Guitar Show from 11 a.m. to 4 p.m. on Sunday, April 14, I, of course, thought of my dad.

 Memories, like mine, and diehard musicians, like my dad, have allowed The Indiana Guitar Show to prosper now for 30 years.
-The show has gone through many iterations and organizers during that time, but is as strong today as ever, which is partly why Hendricks County will host the show for the first time.
+The show has gone through many iterations and organizers during that time, but is as strong today as ever.

-In fact, the show first came to Hendricks County last year after it had outgrown its space at the Wyndham Hotel near the airport.
-When he saw the 18,000 square feet of space at the fairgrounds complex in Danville and met some of the people here, Prather said he found what he hopes to be the show's permanent home.
+In fact, the show first came to Hendricks County last year after it had outgrown its previous space.
+When the show's current organizer, Eddie Prather saw the 18,000 square feet of space at the fairgrounds complex in Danville, he found what he hopes to be the show's permanent home.